monkeywithacupcake/kitsap-bike-parking/README.md

 * CAFE CORVO  629 N. CALLOW AVE BREMERTON, WA 98312
    - I have a report of Cafe Corvo in Bremerton with bike parking, but I have not grabbed any information or a photo.
 Google Street view does not show it.
+    - Covered:
+    - Spaces:

 ## Silverdale

 * USPS 10855 Silverdale Way NW, Silverdale, WA 98383
     - Left of the entrance.
 Not visible while inside
+    - Covered: no
+    - Spaces: 4

 * The Trails 11066 Pacific Crest Pl Ste A150, Silverdale, WA 98383
- - Between Old Navy and Sprouts.
+    - Between Old Navy and Sprouts
+    - Covered: no
+    - Spaces: 4